KennyLowe/AzureStack-Labs/Custom Policy/README.md

 ## Summary

-Congratulations on completing this Quick Start Challenge!
 In this lab, you’ve learned how to use the Azure Stack Policy module to constrain an Azure resource group to the capabilities available in Azure Stack.
-Proceed to the next Lab.
+Proceed to the next lab.

 - [x] 1.
 [ARM Overview](/ARM%20Overview/README.md)
 - [x] 2.
 [Configure Tools](/Configure%20Tools/README.md)